Raymond Poincaré

-Trained in law, Poincaré was elected deputy in 1887 and served in the cabinets of Dupuy and Ribot.
-In 1902, he co-founded the Democratic Republican Alliance, the most important centre-right party under the Third Republic, becoming Prime Minister in 1912 and serving as President of the Republic from 1913 to 1920.
-He purged the French government of all opponents and critics and single-handedly controlled French foreign policy from 1912 to the beginning of World War I. He was noted for his strongly anti-German attitudes, shifting the Franco-Russian Alliance from the defensive to the offensive, visiting Russia in 1912 and 1914 to strengthen Franco-Russian relations, and giving France's support for Russian military mobilization during the July Crisis of 1914.
-From 1917, he exercised less influence as his political rival Georges Clemenceau had become Prime Minister.
-At the Paris Peace Conference in 1919, he advocated Allied occupation of the Rhineland for at least 30 years and French support for Rhenish separatism.
+Trained in law, Poincaré was elected as a Deputy in 1887 and served in the cabinets of Dupuy and Ribot.
+In 1902, he co-founded the Democratic Republican Alliance, the most important centre-right party under the Third Republic, becoming prime minister in 1912 and serving as President of the Republic for 1913-20.
+Attempting to exercise influence from a traditionally figurehead role, he visited Russia in 1912 and 1914 to repair relations with Russia which had been strained by the Bosnian Crisis of 1908 and the Agadir Crisis of 1911.
+He likewise played an important role during the July Crisis of 1914 which ultimately led to France's participation in World War I. From 1917 onward, he exercised less influence after his political rival Georges Clemenceau had become prime minister.
+At the Paris Peace Conference, he favoured Allied occupation of the Rhineland.

-In 1922 Poincaré returned to power as Prime Minister.
+In 1922 Poincaré returned to power as prime minister.
 In 1923 he ordered the Occupation of the Ruhr to enforce payment of German reparations.
 By this time Poincaré was seen, especially in the English-speaking world, as an aggressive figure (Poincaré-la-Guerre) who had helped to cause the war in 1914 and who now favoured punitive anti-German policies.
 His government was defeated by the Cartel des Gauches at the elections of 1924.
-He served a third term as Prime Minister in 1926–1929.
+He served a third term as prime minister in 1926–1929.

+Poincaré was an International Member of both the American Philosophical Society and the American Academy of Arts and Sciences.
+Nicknamed Le Lion ("the Lion"), Poincaré is honored as a victorious wartime leader in France.

 Early years

 Born in Bar-le-Duc, Meuse, France, Raymond Poincaré was the son of Nanine Marie Ficatier, who was deeply religious and Nicolas Antonin Hélène Poincaré, a distinguished civil servant and meteorologist.
 Raymond was also the cousin of Henri Poincaré, the famous mathematician.
-He later wrote that "In all my years at school I saw no other reason to live than the possibility of recovering our lost provinces."
 Educated at the University of Paris, Raymond was called to the Paris Bar, and was for some time law editor of the Voltaire.
-He became at the age of 20 the youngest lawyer in France. and was appointed Secrétaire de la Conférence du Barreau de Paris.
+He became at the age of 20 the youngest lawyer in France and was appointed Secrétaire de la Conférence du Barreau de Paris.
 As a lawyer, he successfully defended Jules Verne in a libel suit presented against the famous author by the chemist, Eugène Turpin, inventor of the explosive melinite, who claimed that the "mad scientist" character in Verne's book Facing the Flag was based on him.
 At the age of 26, Poincaré was elected to the Chamber of Deputies, making him the youngest deputy in the chamber.